jackroddy/pail/README.md

 ## about
 `pail` is a rust library that helps you assemble and instrument (time & memory usage) simple pipelines consisting of shell commands.
+The library is purpose-built for my own use cases, and it was primarily developed using Claude code.